How To Clear Cache On iPad (The #1 EASIEST Method)

 Clearing Third Party App Caches

-- If an app has no options whatsoever, your only real choice is to uninstall then re-install the app.
+- If an app has no options whatsoever, your only real choice is to uninstall and then re-install the app.

 Benefits of Clearing Cache (The #1 Reason You Should Do It…)